ChiHaoLu/Lethal-Company-ItemName-List/README.md

 7. Open the C# project `Assembly-CSharp.cspj` in Visual Studio.
 8. Search the class or variable which belongs `GrabbableObject`.

-I am searching a new method that can automatically and easily get the items' name and all of their `class`.
+> I am searching a new method that can automatically and easily get the items' name and all of their `class`.
 If anyone knows a better method, I'm all ears.
+>
+> One method is storing the assembly `Assembly-CSharp.dll` as a variable in the C# program, and searching all defined `types`/`class` in it.
+Then we can specify the `GrabbableObject` and print all of related `class`/`var`.

 ### Item List